Recharge Rates for FY 2021-2022

 - Are there any changes to charges for non-core services?

-- The recharge rate for event and moving services (which are not considered core services) is being brought closer to its full-cost recovery rate, and is charged to both E&G and auxiliary units.
+- The recharge rate for event and moving services (which are not considered core services) was brought closer to its full-cost recovery rate, and is charged to both E&G and auxiliary units.

 Terms & Conditions

 Facilities Services has established Terms & Conditions (T&C) for its services to better align customer expectations with the services we provide and improve our operations so we can offer the best possible experience to our clients.
 Establishing T&C is a best practice in the service industry.
 Most clients will experience minimal to no financial impact.